SweetDate-Calendar/sd_docs/governance_and_community/index.md

 ## Project Stewardship

-At this stage, Sweet-Date is maintained by the original project author, with the intention to grow into a more structured core team as the ecosystem develops.
+At this stage, SweetDate is maintained by the original project author, with the intention to grow into a more structured core team as the ecosystem develops.

 Potential roles over time may include: